Susu-spec/synesthesia/README.md

 - A lot more styling.

 ### General Notes
 I made this site for two reasons.
-One was because I thought it would be cool to see a some music visualisations and two because I wanted to learn React.
+One was because I thought it would be cool to see music visualisations before I realised I could just build mine and two because I wanted to learn React.
 I'm mostly excited about the first reason.